 For the most part, the barriers to changing care for dissatisfied subsidized care users mirror that of the national population, with, for example, 43% citing cost concerns.
-About one-quarter of subsidized care users consider alternative options to be poor quality.
+About one-quarter of subsidized care users worry about alternative options being poor quality.
 About another one-quarter also consider COVID-19 restrictions to be a significant barrier to change.